Divya26101993/VMawre-installation-in-windows/README.md

 You will see a list of available software for download.
 Ensure you’re downloading the correct version for Windows (not Linux) before proceeding.

-Click on VMware Workstation Pro to begin the download.
+Click on VMware Workstation Pro (or VMware Workstation Player, depending on your version) to start the download

 ![Image](https://github.com/user-attachments/assets/1ec76d0c-8cd6-4be8-b9eb-c2a386acd849)

 You will see a list of available software for download.
 Click on VMware Workstation Pro to begin the download